-Jurnal Agroteknologi (J-AGT) is committed to maintaining the ethical standards for all participants of this journal based on the Committee on Publication Ethics (COPE’s Best).
+Jurnal Agroteknologi is committed to maintaining the ethical standards for all participants of this journal based on COPE’s Best Practice Guidelines for Journal Editors.

 Duties of Authors